-Niagara Region is continuously improving service delivery to provide the best possible municipal services.
-Participating in performance measurement initiatives helps us determine our efficiency and effectiveness.
+Niagara Region continuously improves service delivery to provide the best possible municipal services.
+Participating in performance measurement helps us determine our efficiency and effectiveness.

-Niagara Region participates in the Municipal Benchmarking Network of Canada, which is a collaboration of 15 municipalities with a common goal of fostering a culture of service excellence in municipal government by creating ways to measure, share, and compare performance statistics and operational practices.
-The most recent 2016 annual performance benchmarking report was released in November 2017.
+We participate in the Municipal Benchmarking Network of Canada, which is a collaboration of 15 municipalities with a common goal of fostering a culture of service excellence in municipal government by creating ways to measure, share, and compare performance statistics and operational practices.
+The most recent is the 2017 annual performance benchmarking report.
+Benchmarking helps us:

 Niagara's financial health can be measured, in part, by the level of taxation on residents and businesses, and by how competitive taxes are compared to other areas of the country.

-This type of information is tracked through the Region's financial systems and through the annual BMA Tax Competitiveness Study conducted on Ontario municipalities each year.
+This type of information is tracked through the Region's financial systems and through the annual BMA Municipal Study conducted on Ontario municipalities each year.

 Niagara Region is committed to developing and executing on strategies to reduce environmental impact and ensure regulatory compliance.
 To help agencies better understand and manage their energy consumption, the Province of Ontario introduced Ontario Regulation 397/11 (under the Green Energy Act 2009).